siconos/siconos/Docs/sphinx/install_guide/install_guide.rst

     cmake -DUSER_OPTIONS_FILE=/home/myname/myoptions_for_siconos.cmake path_to_sources

 To write your own file, just copy the file default_options.cmake (in *path_to_sources*/cmake) and modify it according to your needs.
-Some 'standard' configurations are also provided as examples in *path_to_sources*/UserOptionsExamples.

 Here is an example, to build numerics and kernel, with documentation, no tests ...::